Filing an Anti-harassment Protection Petition

 Transfer of Harassment Cases

-Under recent amendments passed by the Washington State Legislature in 2011, the District Court has original jurisdiction over these actions.
-However, the District Court must transfer such petitions to the Superior Court when it is shown that:
+Under recent amendments passed by the Washington State Legislature in 2011, Pierce County District Court has original jurisdiction over these actions.
+However, Pierce County District Court must transfer such petitions to the Superior Court when it is shown that:

 - A - The respondent to the petition is under 18 years of age